colormotor/gfx_ui/README.md

 The library contains a function to create a toolbar

 ```
-state = ui::toolbar("state","ab",state);
+state = ui::toolbar("a toolbar","ab",state);
 ```
 which can be used to switch between "editing states".
 The icons of the toolbar are created as a TrueType font.
 By default the code contains and loads the binary data for a number of basic Icons (e.g selection, "pencil", load, save, etc... ).
 And each Icon is specified in a string, as the corresponding character.
 For example the previous example crates an arrow icon ('a') and a pencil icon ('b').
-A nice tool for creating custom icon fonts is the [Fontello](http://fontello.com) website.
+A nice tool for creating custom icon fonts (and that I used to make the embedded font) is the [Fontello](http://fontello.com) website.
 The toolbar does not necessarily need to called between the `ui::begin`,`ui::end`.

 ### Configuration